Green cleaning that protects people, facilities, and standards.

 Green cleaning integrated into how your facilities already run.

-Rather than bolt green cleaning on as a side program, we build it into your Facility Systems:
+Rather than bolt green cleaning on as a side project, we build it into your Facility Systems:

-• Daily and periodic cleaning using green products and methods where appropriate
+• Daily and nightly cleaning using green products and methods where appropriate

 The specifics vary by facility type, but the principle is the same: green cleaning is part of the system design, not a one‑line promise.